gjf2a/sonic_pi_songs/README.md

 It then plays the given melody with the given sound.
 The program `joy_to_the_world.rb` is an example of its use.

+Additional melody playback functions, using the same parameters:
+* `play_harmonized_melody`: Auto-detects the scale used and plays back a melody harmonized in thirds with the detected scale.

 ## MIDI

 I'm using the [Sonuus i2M Musicport](https://www.sonuus.com/products_i2m_mp.html) to convert my mandolin playing into MIDI instructions.
 It issues three types of MIDI messages: